Blog>Sleep Advice> Mattress Size Guide: What Size Mattress Do You Need?

 If you’re just a single person, you don’t need to opt for a large bed.
 But that depends entirely on your sleep preferences.
 If you like to sleep like a starfish, for example, or if you’re a taller person, you might need a slightly larger mattress to feel comfortable.

-And if you sleep with pets, or kids wander into your bedroom often after a bad dream, or if you sleep with a partner, a queen size or king size mattress is ideal.
+And if you sleep with pets, your kids tend to wander into your bedroom after every bad dream, or you sleep with a partner, a queen-size or king-size mattress is ideal.

 Room Size